Zhgong/PressLogParser/README.md

 ## Features

 - Parse records inside the `[Recorded curves]` section
-- Parse metadata such as part numbers, program names, timestamps and results
+- Parse metadata only from the first four header lines.
+Supported fields are Part no., Program name, Part ID, Timestamp, Result, Max. position, Max. force, NOK source, MAC Address and Serial number
 - Compute and visualize sampling intervals and velocity curves
 - Interactive data display in Streamlit using Plotly